Cossack Hetmanate: Legacy

-The dissolution of the Hetmanate's autonomy by the Russian Empire played an important role in Ukrainian history: after Catherine II issued her Charter of the Nobility in 1785, descendants of Cossack starshyna, who wished to enter into the Russian nobility, started using the heritage of the Cossack state to justify their claims of noble origin.
-After the establishment of the Imperial Heraldry Office in 1797, applicants had to examine numerous treaties between the hetmans and tsars, as well as Polish-Lithuanian charters and other historical documents, in order to prove their noble status.
-This led to a renewed interest interest for the past among the Ukrainian public and indirectly contributed to the emergence of a national movement in Dnieper Ukraine.
+In 1785, ten years after the dissolution of the Hetmanate's autonomy by the Russian Empire, Catherine II issued her Charter of the Nobility, according to which descendants of Cossack starshyna, who wished to enter into the Russian nobility, had to justify their claims of noble origin.
+After the establishment of the Imperial Heraldry Office in 1797, applicants would examine numerous treaties between the hetmans and tsars, as well as Polish-Lithuanian charters and other historical documents, using the heritage of the Cossack state in order to prove their noble status.
+This led to a renewed interest for the past among the Ukrainian public and indirectly contributed to the emergence of a national movement in Dnieper Ukraine.

 The image of Cossack Ukraine as a democratic and freedom-loving society as opposed to despotic Muscovy, which became a common trope introduced by popular works such as the History of Ruthenians, led to calls for liberation from the Russian rule and restoration of Ukrainian statehood, and inspired the Ukrainian national revival of the 19th century.